LutziGoz/LutziPersistenceKiller-ToolSet/README.md

   - ** The tool uses trusted paths and signer allowlists (built-in + yours).

-  - ** You can extend with your own whitelist / blacklist concepts (e.g., based on LOKI or your org’s intel).
+  - ** You can extend with your own whitelist / blacklist concepts (e.g., based on LOKI or your org’s intel). this is actually for first, should update loki db and more relevant, then continue to scan and detection steps.
   - ** Anything whitelisted is never sent to VT/AI.

 ##🛡 Safety & ethics